projectsveltos/sveltos/docs/addons/kustomize.md

 ## Substitution and Templating

 The Kustomize build process can generate parameterized YAML manifests.
-Sveltos can then instantiate these manifests using values provided in two locations:
+Sveltos can then instantiate the manifests using values provided in two locations.

-1. `spec.kustomizationRefs.Values`: This field defines a list of key-value pairs directly within the ClusterProfile.
+1. `spec.kustomizationRefs.Values`: The field defines a list of key-value pairs directly within the ClusterProfile.
 These values are readily available for Sveltos to substitute into the template.
-1. `spec.kustomizationRefs.ValuesFrom`: This field allows referencing external sources like ConfigMaps or Secrets.
+1. `spec.kustomizationRefs.ValuesFrom`: The field allows referencing external sources like ConfigMaps or Secrets.
 Their data sections contain key-value pairs that Sveltos can inject during template instantiation.

 ### Example: Sveltos Value Injection

-Consider a Kustomize build output that includes a template for a deployment manifest:
+Consider a Kustomize build output that includes a template for a deployment manifest.

 !!! example ""
     ```yaml